justxi/rocm/README.md

 In no particular order some helpful utilities for testing ROCm are:

+Note: clinfo might not work with a noexec /tmp

 ``` rocminfo && rocm-smi && hipconfig && clinfo && MIOpenDriver pool ```